nim-works/phy/spec/spec.md

 > TODO: this behaviour makes sense, but it renders `UnitTy` redundant.
 Consider
 > removing the latter, or at least making it an alias for `(TupleTy)`.

-The second form constructs a `tuple` type with from the given type.
+The second form constructs a `tuple` type from the given types.
 Allowed operand type kinds are: `unit`, `int`, `float`, and `tuple`.
 An error is reported for any other type.